runquest/eureka/Tasks.md

 * #my Andrews provider login issue
 * Why VPN is good or why we would get rid of it?
 * Dive into OWASP + CISO
+* #dive Do I like self hosted solutions?

 - Draft SOP for Incident Response _MY_C_SOP_042.1_